AngelValentino/TaskFlow/docs/architecture.md

 4. **Logout**: The client sends a request to `/logout` with the current refresh token.
 The backend invalidates the token, and the client clears their tokens.
 5. **Password Recovery**: If a user forgets their password, they can request a reset link.
 The system sends an email with a JWT-secured link valid for 10 minutes to reset the password.

-The `/quotes` route is the only route that requires authentication.
+The `/quotes` route is the only route that doesn't require authentication.

 <br>